 In 1987, the government were under the pressure to oppose political power to both the Indo-Fijians and Fiji’s westerly chiefs.
 A colonel from the military, Sitiveni Rabuka, stormed parliament on May 14 and took over the county in a bloodless coup, handing over the power to Governor-General Ratu Penaia Ganilau, the high chief of Cakaudrove.

-Ratu Penaia Ganilau responded with ruling the military takeover being unconstituional, so Rabuka staged another coup on September 23.
+Ratu Penaia Ganilau responded by ruling the military takeover being unconstitutional, so Rabuka staged another coup on September 23.
 Rabuka rose to power himself, wishing to cut ties with the Commonwealth and serve the interests of the Fijian people.
-However, Rabuka lost seats in in the government and subsequently, Fiji was readmitted to the Commonwealth.
+However, Rabuka lost seats in the government and subsequently, Fiji was readmitted to the Commonwealth.

 The Last Two Coups

 Today, Fiji is no longer under political unrest and is safe for travellers to visit.
-Take a look at what it’s like to visit Fiji in How to plan a trip to Fiji TT032.
+Take a look at what it’s like to visit Fiji in How to Plan a Trip to Fiji.